helmgast/lore/design.md

 Design
 ==================================================================

-_This working document describes the internal design of Raconteur.
+_This working document describes the internal design of Lore.
 It is not fully up to date with the code, and features described here may also not exist yet.
 Try to add a **(TODO)** marker near those sections!_

 Known issues
 ==================================================================